 5. MORE TESTOSTERONE

-However, if you would like to get bigger and more muscly then that’s awesome as l-carnitine can help you achieve this, alongside other amino acid supplements and a high protein diet.
+However, if you would like to get bigger and more muscly then that’s awesome.
+L-carnitine can help you achieve this, alongside other amino acid supplements and a high protein diet.

 6. ANTI AGING

-And this slowing down of the aging process does not just mean on the inside, but the outside too!
+And, this slowing down of the aging process does not just mean on the inside, but the outside too!

-Dosage, when and how to take L-Carnitine
+Dosage, when, and how to take L-Carnitine

-Depending on your weight, size and fitness regime you should take between 500 and 3,000 mg per day (that’s equivalent to 0.5-3 grams).
+Depending on your weight, size, and fitness regime you should take between 500 and 3,000 mg per day (that’s equivalent to 0.5-3 grams).

-Best form of L-Carnitine to take
+Best Form of L-Carnitine to Take

-This form of carnitine also helps you to burn fat for fuel just like regular l-carnitine, but is actually primarily used for its other effects.
+This form of l-carnitine helps you to burn fat for fuel just like regular l-carnitine, but is actually primarily used for its other benefits.

-Straight up L-Carnitine
+Straight up l-carnitine

 Can I take both forms?

-But, as explained previously they should be taken at different times.
-You don’t necessarily need to take both though, you could just go with the acetyl-l-carnitine which will give you the best of both worlds.
+But, as explained previously, they should be taken at different times.
+You don’t necessarily need to take both though.
+You could just go with the acetyl-l-carnitine, which will give you the best of both worlds.

-Just to be clear, acetyl-l-carnitine is sometimes marketed as N-Acetyl Carnitine (abreviation NAC) which are both exactly the same thing, just with different names.
+Just to be clear, acetyl-l-carnitine is sometimes marketed as N-Acetyl Carnitine (abreviation NAC), which are both exactly the same thing, just with different names.

 Possible Side Effects